Cardiovascular disease in women: Risk factors

-There are numerous risk factors that have been found to be associated with developing CVD.
+Numerous risk factors are associated with developing CVD.
 A number of them are considered traditional, as they are found in men and women with CVD at high rates.
 However, there are also unique risk factors found only in women that are commonly associated with this group developing CVD.
 The following list includes the predominant ones found in many cases of CVD in women.

 Smoking

 Smoking has been well established as risk factor for plaque formation which can lead to developing different forms of CVD.
-Previous studies have shown that 4-5 cigarettes per day almost doubled the risk of CVD and 20 cigarettes per day increased the risk of CVD by 6 times.
+Previous studies have shown that 4-5 cigarettes per day almost doubled the risk of CVD, and 20 cigarettes per day increased the risk of CVD by 6 times.
 Women who smoke face up to a 25% increased risk of developing CAD compared to their male counterparts, with studies showing that reduction in smoking decreased the incidence of CAD in women by 13%.
 Furthermore, second-hand smoking may increase the risk of CVD by 25%.

 Obesity

-Obesity has been shown to be associated with several other factors that can cause CVD, such as dyslipidemias.
+Obesity is associated with several other factors that can cause CVD, such as dyslipidemias.
 With increasing body mass, the risk of developing various CVDs, such as ischemic stroke and coronary artery disease grows as the unhealthy lifestyle maintained prevents the cardiovascular system from functioning optimally.
 Women make up about 40% of obese adults over the age of 20.
 Postmenopausal women are also more likely to experience fat redistribution to the abdomen and develop metabolic syndrome, resulting in increased susceptibility to obesity.

 Hypertension

-Chronic high blood pressure (hypertension) alters the structure of vessels overtime, such as narrowing or complete blockage of blood flow through.
+Chronic high blood pressure (hypertension) alters the structure of vessels over time, such as narrowing or complete blockage of blood flow.
 This can subsequently lead to CVDs, including stroke.
 The prevalence of certain disorders such as fibromuscular dysplasia is increased in premenopausal women and can lead to secondary hypertension.
 These factors, including others such as preeclampsia, have been shown to contribute to the risk of developing hypertension, and thus, consequently, CVDs from the resulting damage.
+Women who have chronic hypertension have a much higher risk of developing cardiovascular disease compared to women with normal blood pressure.